Phone: (202) 386-9500

 University of Rochester, B.A.
 (1981)Admissions:

-District of Columbia, Georgia, New Jersey, Pennsylvania, U.S. Court of Appeals for the 3rd Circuit, U.S. Court of Appeals for the 4th Circuit, U.S. Court of Appeals for the 6th Circuit, U.S. Court of Appeals for the 11th Circuit, U.S. District Court for the DC, U.S. District Court for NE, U.S. District Court for NJ, U.S. District Court for the Northern District of GA, U.S. District Court for the Eastern District of PA, U.S. District Court for the Western District of MI
+District of Columbia, Georgia, New Jersey, Pennsylvania, U.S. Court of Appeals for the DC Circuit, U.S. Court of Appeals for the 3rd Circuit, U.S. Court of Appeals for the 4th Circuit, U.S. Court of Appeals for the 11th Circuit, U.S. District Court for the DC, U.S. District Court for the MD, U.S. District Court for NE, U.S. District Court for NJ, U.S. District Court for the Northern District of GA, U.S. District Court for the Eastern District of PA, U.S. District Court for the Western District of MI

 Reuben Guttman is a director at Grant & Eisenhofer, where he heads the firm's Washington, D.C. office.
 His practice involves complex litigation and class actions.
 He has represented clients in claims brought under the Federal False Claims Act, securities laws, the Price Anderson Act, Department of Energy (DOE) statutes and regulations, the Worker Adjustment and Retraining Notification Act (WARN), Racketeer Influenced and Corrupt Organizations Act (RICO) and various employment discrimination, labor and environmental statutes.
 He has also tried and/or litigated claims involving fraud, breach of fiduciary duty, antitrust, business interference and other common law torts.